Mary Church Terrell: Black women's clubs and the National Association of Colored Women

 In 1892, Terrell, along with Helen Appo Cook, Ida B. Wells-Barnett, Anna J. Cooper, Charlotte Forten Grimké, Mary Jane Patterson and Evelyn Shaw, formed the Colored Women's League in Washington, D.C.
 The goals of the service-oriented club were to promote unity, social progress, and the best interests of the African American community.
 Cook was elected president.
 The Colored Women's League aided in elevating the lives of educated African-American women.
 It also started a training program and kindergarten, before these were included in the Washington, DC public schools.
 Combined with her achievements as a principal, the success of the League's educational initiatives led to Terrell's appointment to the District of Columbia Board of Education which she held from 1895 to 1906.
 She was the first African-American woman to hold such a position.

 Around the same time, another group of progressive African-American women were gathering in Boston, Massachusetts under the direction of suffragist and intellectual Josephine St. Pierre Ruffin under the name Federation of Afro-American Women.
 As both organizations had similar ambitions and audiences, they combined their efforts with hundreds of other organizations to reach a wider focus of African-American women workers, students and activists nearing the beginning of the 20th century.
 Out of this union formed the National Association of Colored Women, which became the first secular national organization dedicated to the livelihoods of African-American women.
-The NACW's motto is "Lifting as we climb" and they aimed to create solidarity among Black women while combating racial discrimination.
+Black women from the middle class and upper class felt it was their duty to demonstrate what black women could be, do, and accomplish in the early 1890s.
+With Mary Church Terrell serving as its first president, they established the National Association of Colored Women in 1896 in the hopes of gaining a national voice to advance the welfare of all African Americans.
+The NACW's motto was "Lifting as we climb" and they aimed to create solidarity among Black women while combating racial discrimination.
 Among other initiatives, members created day nurseries and kindergartens for Black children.
 Terrell was twice elected president, serving from 1896 to 1901.
 After declining a third re-election, she was named honorary president of the Association.

 In 1910, Terrell founded the College Alumnae Club, which later became the National Association of University Women (NAUW).
 The League started a training program and kindergarten before being included in the Washington, DC public school system.